+Title

+Corporate Seal

+Cer tificate

-I, [insert name], certify that I am the Secretary of [insert new name of company]; that [insert name], who signed this Agreement for this corporation, was then [insert information] of this corporation; and that this Agreement was duly signed for and on behalf of this corporation by authority of its governing body and within the scope of its corporate powers.
-Witness my hand and the seal of this corporation this [insert number] day of [insert month] 19[insert year].
+I, [insert name], certify that I am the Secretary of [insert info this Agreement for this corporation, was then [insert info duly signed for and on behalf of this corporation by author corporate powers.
+Witness my hand and the seal of this construction of the seal of this construction is a seal of this construction. rmation] of this corporation; and that this Agreement was brity of its governing body and within the scope of its

+By

+Corpo orate Seal